Packing Your Car For Safe Travel | 7 Tips and Hacks

 When nature calls

-In case you hadn’t heard, everybody poops.
-Now that we’ve got that out in the open know it’s a lot easier to travel with a companion, friend, or partner without any bathroom awkwardness.
-Easier said than done, I know, but being flexible in your bathroom requirement will make things a lot easier when a squeaky-clean porcelain throne may not be available.
+In case you haven’t heard, everybody poops.
+Now that we’ve got that out in the open, it’s much easier to travel with a companion, friend, or partner without any bathroom awkwardness.
+Easier said than done, I know, but being flexible in your bathroom requirements will make things a lot easier when a squeaky-clean porcelain throne may not be available.

-- Stock a car bathroom kit, including toilet paper, wet wipes, feminine products, hand sanitizer, trowel, and trash bags.
+• Stock a car bathroom kit with toilet paper, wet wipes, feminine products, hand sanitizer, a trowel, and trash bags.
 You may also consider carrying a privacy pop-up bathroom tent.

-- Learn how to go in nature the proper way.
+• Learn how to go in nature the proper way.
 Digging a cat hole and burying waste is generally accepted in backcountry locations and at least 200 feet from water sources.
-Toilet paper should either be buried or packed out.
-Feminine products, including used tampons and pads, should be packed out.
+Toilet paper should be buried or packed out, and feminine products, including used tampons and pads, should be packed out.

 Entertainment and Comfort